How to use patient history, 12-lead EKG to diagnose STEMI

 The physician has no additional questions and commends you on your appropriate treatment of this patient.
 He confirms your STEMI assessment and immediately calls the cardiac catheter lab team for immediate angioplasty.

 Expert Panel Discussion of Patient with weakness and chest pain

 The EKG Club experts created this case for these learning objectives:

-- Basic: To understand the importance of the proper use of a 12-lead ECG in the differential diagnosis of a medical patient.
+- Basic: To understand the importance of the proper use of a 12-lead EKG in the differential diagnosis of a medical patient.

-- Intermediate: Recognition of ST Elevation Myocardial Infarction (STEMI) on the 12-lead ECG.
+- Intermediate: Recognition of ST Elevation Myocardial Infarction (STEMI) on the 12-lead EKG.
 The importance of a systematic patient assessment (eg. SAMPLE History).
-Identifying coronary anatomy in 12-lead ECG interpretation.
+Identifying coronary anatomy in 12-lead EKG interpretation.

 - Advanced: Awareness of the role of anti-platelet medications in the post-stent patient.
 Awareness of the frequency of restonosis following stenting with bare metal and drug eluding cardiac stents.